sherly26/tagged_search_field/README.md

 And in case you select too many tags, the tag section inside the field has a horizontal scroll to allow the user see all the tags that are selected.
 Also when tag name is too long the tag name is shrinked.

+Feel free to use this code for work stuff but please allow me to decide when to implement it as a library and upload it to pub.dev.
+Accepting any suggestions on how to improve it!

 ![image](https://user-images.githubusercontent.com/40846433/140552495-a45dc915-e1fe-4683-bc61-ad1b3a50f6c5.png)
 ![image](https://user-images.githubusercontent.com/40846433/140552533-9626eb1e-9f89-4735-ae8f-88b3de878cdf.png)
 ![image](https://user-images.githubusercontent.com/40846433/140552570-b4ae9da3-c45d-492d-8155-de590cea1dc8.png)